DanielXMoore/Civet/CONTRIBUTING.md

    * `yarn changelog --release` to update `CHANGELOG.md` and (ask to) create a release commit and tag it
    * Submit files to NPM (usually requiring 2FA)
+3. `git push --follow-tags` to push new commit and tag